microsoft/pxt-arcade/docs/skillmap/educator-info/zookeeper-map-info.md

 - _[Feed the Panda]_ Have the panda continue moving after eating
 - _[Feed the Panda]_ Create another panda
 - _[Quail Hatching]_ Make it easier to beat the game (ex. by having the glove move faster)

-### What’s Next?

-After completing A Zookeeper's Adventure, students move on to the following activities:

-* TBD